hieudku/TasksManagementApp--Android-Java-Firebase/README.md

-# Release Notes for v0.2.0
+# Release Notes - v0.4.0
-## Release Date: 12 Aug 2024

-## Overview
+## What’s New:
-This v0.2.0 release marks a significant step forward in the development of my project, applying several key features and setting the foundation for future development.
-This update includes the initial implementation of user authentication, task management, and the integration of Firebase for fast, lightweight and secure data storage.

-### Features Added
-- User Requirements: User requirements have been fully documented (docs will be uploaded soon).
-- System Design: Completed system design with class diagrams and ERDs.
-- Menu Activity: Implemented with a fragment container for managing tasks, including adding and viewing tasks.
-- Main Activity: Functions as the Login Activity, handling user authentication.
-- Tasks Fragment: Added functionalities for adding and viewing tasks.
-- Date and Time Stamp: Tasks now include a date and time stamp upon creation.
-- User Registration: Implemented user registration to Firebase.
+- CRUD Operations are now fully functional, making task management more efficient.

+- Firebase Integration: Complete integration with Firebase for secure handling of user data and tasks.
+Firebase Authentication is used for login, registration, and logout, with tasks securely stored in Firestore.

+- Enhanced UI/UX: The user interface has been refined for a smoother experience.

-- Task Creation: Tasks can now be added and stored in Firestore (Create operation).
+- Task Management: Tasks can now be viewed, added, edited, and deleted directly within the app.
+Task cards are displayed in a clean, organized format for easy navigation and management.
-- Firebase Authentication: Integrated Firebase authentication for user login with email and password.

-### Features to be Added
+### Upcoming Features:
-- Password Confirmation: Adding password confirmation during user registration.
+-Password Confirmation: Adding a password confirmation step during registration.
-- Task Viewing (Read): Enhance the task viewing feature with data retrieval from Firestore.
-- Task Editing (Update): Implement the ability to edit tasks stored in Firestore.
-- Checkbox and removal option when a task is done (Delete).
-- Task Deletion (Delete): Add functionality for deleting tasks from Firestore.
-- Location Support: Optional feature to include location data with tasks.
-- Camera Integration: Enable task-specific photo capture, storing images in the Firestore tasks collection.
-- Testing: Plan for unit and automated testing, including concurrent tests.
-- Improving UX & UI.
+-Location Support: Exploring the addition of location-based features.
+-Camera Integration: Plans to integrate camera functionality for adding images to tasks.
+-Testing: Ongoing work on unit and automated testing to ensure reliability and performance.

 ### Documentation
 For further guidance and detailed documentation, please refer to the following resources: